1960 - 1990

 2020

-Starting in 2020, extensive renovation work will begin on the main building, known as the Kaue.
+Starting in 2020, extensive renovation work begins on the main building, known as 'Kaue', the former dressing rooms of the lignite miners at Schacht Dölitz.

 2021